 The PRAXIS test series is a set of validated assessments that provides information for use by state education agencies in making licensing decisions.
 PRAXIS exams are required in Utah, and in most other states, for teacher licensure.
 Each state selects its own tests within the PRAXIS series and sets its own minimum score requirements for specific licensure endorsements.
 An updated list of the tests for which Utah has set a minimum score is provided on the ETS website.

-Many Colleges and Universities, including the University of Utah's College of Education, require the PRAXIS I Basic Skill Exam (reading, writing, mathematics) as an entry requirement for admission to undergraduate teacher licensure programs.
-Additionally, teacher candidates at the University of Utah are required to take PRAXIS II pedagogical knowledge and/or content knowledge tests as an exist requirement and/or to be eligible for a Level I licensure recommendation.
+Many Colleges and Universities, including the University of Utah's College of Education, require PRAXIS tests for their teacher licensure programs.
+Additionally, teacher candidates at the University of Utah are required to take and pass PRAXIS II content knowledge tests in order to be recommended to the Utah State Board of Education (USBE) for a Professional Teaching License.

 As a student, it is your responsibility to TAKE THE APPROPRIATE TEST AT THE APPROPRIATE TIME.
-The required PRAXIS II test(s) will vary based on the license(s) and/or endorsements being sought.
-Furthermore, the timeline for taking the PRAXIS II test(s) will vary based on the department in which the student is admitted.
+The required PRAXIS test(s) will vary based on the license(s) and/or endorsements being sought.
+Furthermore, the timeline for taking the PRAXIS Core and/or PRAXIS II test(s) will vary based on the department in which the student is admitted.
 For additional information regarding test requirements and timelines for taking the test, students should refer to their home department of Special Education or the Urban Institute for Teacher Education (UITE).